Flexible Webhook Quickstart

 streamSlug | string | Stream identifier in `{protocol}.{network}.{streamType}` format |

-data | object | Event data that varies by stream type and selected fields |
+data | object | Event data that varies based on the stream type and selected fields |

 Sample Received Message

-Below is an example message matching the USDC Whale Transfer conditions.
+The following is an example message matching the USDC Whale Transfer conditions.

 {